Wikia/guidelines/PHP/CodingConventions.md

 Conditional tests should not do more than two checks on a single line.
 If a conditional requires more than two checks, one of the following remedies should be used:

-* each check should be split into it's own line
+* each check should be split onto its own line
 * the single conditional should be split into separate conditionals of two or less checks
 * all checks replaced by a function call